rhyslwells/Data-Archive/content/standardised/Unsupervised learning.md

    - Popular Algorithms:
      - [[**Isolation Forest**]]: Works by randomly partitioning the data and identifying anomalies as points that can be isolated quickly.

-**What is [[supervised learning]]?**;; Supervised learning is a process where learning algorithms are trained on labeled datasets, where each point is associated with a class or label.
+**What is [[Supervised Learning]]?**;; Supervised learning is a process where learning algorithms are trained on labeled datasets, where each point is associated with a class or label.
 That is there is a y_train, then uses to get y_pred (from X_test) and compare against y_test.

 A [[Supervised]] task that involves ;; assigning predefined categories to an input.
 The goal is to learn a mapping via training so one can predict categories/labels of unseen data.